 Prior to serving as Cape Ann’s state representative, Ann-Margaret practiced law within the community in her Gloucester-based office.
-Part of Ann-Margaret’s practice was representing fishermen and the fishing industry business.
-She observed the heinous abuse of power by NOAA.
+Part of Ann-Margaret’s practice was representing fishermen and the fishing industry businesses.
+She observed the abuse of NOAA’s law enforcement agency toward fishermen and fishing industry business owners.
 Working with the fishermen of Cape Ann, she was able to document them and report them to superiors at NOAA and federal elected officials such as then United States Senators Ted Kennedy and John Kerry, and United States Congressman John Tierney.

-In 2009, Ann-Margaret used her legal and political background to build a coalition of sea port legislators including Massachusetts Speaker Robert DeLeo and Massachusetts Senate President Therese Murray to seek a federal investigation by the Inspector General.
+In 2009, Ann-Margaret used her legal and political background to build a coalition of seaport legislators including Massachusetts Speaker Robert DeLeo and Massachusetts Senate President Therese Murray to seek a federal investigation by the Inspector General.
 Three investigative reports later, the Inspector General revealed wrongdoing and abuse involving federal agents at the National Oceanographic and Atmospheric Administration.
-The revelation of wronging resulted in an apology and $649,527 being returned to fishermen.
+The revelation of wronging resulted in an apology and $649,527 being returned to fishermen and fishing industry participants.

 Posts related to FISHERIES:

 - Representative Ferrante Secures Funds for Local Projects

 - Trump’s offshore drilling plan panned at hearing

 - Representative Ferrante Joins Sen. Markey to Oppose Offshore Drilling

 - Fishing: Lawmakers ask Mass.
 AG to support suit over shift of monitor costs